nbarretoMindera/Decoy/README.md

 ## 👩‍💻 Can I try it for myself?

 There's a `DecoyExample` in this repository.
 You can build it and take a look, it's super simple.
-It uses a free "random word" API as an example and its UI test target shows how to mock single or multiple calls to single or multiple endpoints with Decoy.
+It uses a couple of free public APIs as examples and its UI test target shows how to mock single or multiple calls to single or multiple endpoints with Decoy.

 ## 💡 What are your future plans for Decoy?

 It's still early days, and I'm excited to see how we can continue to grow Decoy into an even more useful UI test mocking library.
 It's a specific use case that I don't really want to deviate from too much, I'm thinking of these tests as snapshots with a flow, and separate from integration testing (which is still crucially important).

 Some specific things that still need doing / some ideas for the future:
 * Decide on how errors are represented in the JSON and how to mock them usefully.